vaibhav071104/smart-research-project/README.md

 2. wsl --install

-NAVIGATE TO RESEARCH-APAER-SEARCH 2 FOR FRONTEND SETUP
+NAVIGATE TO RESEARCH-PAPER-SEARCH 2 FOR FRONTEND SETUP